Award Travel Mistakes

 9. Being too loyal to a brand

 You do not need an airline or hotel credit card just because you fly a specific airline or stay at a particular hotel a lot.
 You don't need United miles to fly on United, or Delta miles to fly on Delta.
-You can use transferrable points currencies like Chase Ultimate Rewards, Amex Membership Rewards, and Citi ThankYou Points to fly those airlines.
+Transferrable points currencies like Chase Ultimate Rewards, Amex Membership Rewards, and Citi ThankYou Points can be used to fly any those airlines.

 Eventually, applying for a hotel or airline credit card could make sense.
 But that usually happens after you have already opened a lot of other credit cards.